Your Guide to Plaza de los Naranjos: The Orange Square in Marbella

 If you’re staying in Marbella at the height of the season, the best time to see the old town and Orange Square is early in the morning.

-The light is beautiful, the streets are empty and the first few cafes are just opening up, so you get a chance to snag the best spot for a breakfast with a view.
+The light is beautiful, the streets are empty and the first few cafes are just opening up, so you get a chance to snag the best spot for a breakfast in one of the local restaurants with a view.

 Where is Plaza de los Naranjos in Marbella